18th July 2022

 This submission outlines the gaps in protection of the rights of women and girls in India from the harmful practice of FGM/C, provides critical information on the prevalence of FGM/C/Khafz within the country, and provides recommendations on the actions needed to be taken by the Indian government to eliminate the practice of FGM/C.

-Female Genital Mutilation/Cutting (FGM/C) is known to be practiced in India by the Dawoodi, Alvi and Suleimani Bohra communities, as well as certain sections of Sunni Muslims.
+Female genital mutilation/cutting (FGM/C) is known to be practised in India by the Dawoodi, Alvi and Suleimani Bohra communities, as well as certain sections of Sunni Muslims.
 In the Bohra community, khatna/khafz (which largely consists of the removal of the prepuce tissue off the clitoris) is equivalent to Type I or Type IV FGM/C as classified by the World Health Organization.
 This practice causes deep physical, sexual, and/or psychological harm to women and girls who are subjected to it.

 Explore more resources